timschreiber/timschreiber.github.com/_posts/2013-07-29-things-you-should-almost-never-do-part-i.md

 author: "Tim"
 image: "http://timschreiber.com/img/cardboard-tank.jpg"
 comments: true
-description: "I've been thinking about whether there's at which a project has accrued enough technical debt that it just makes sense to cut your losses and start over."
+description: "I've been thinking a lot about the point, if it even exists, at which a project has accrued enough technical debt that it just makes sense to cut your losses and start over."
 image: "things-you-should-almost-never-do-part-i.jpg"
 color: "#898883"
 featured: 0